dsccommunity/SharePointDsc/SharePointDsc/DSCResources/MSFT_SPTrustedIdentityTokenIssuer/readme.md

 The SigningCertificateFilePath must be the file path to the public key of the signing certificate.

-For an OIDC trust, the specific mandatory parameters are AuthorizationEndPointUri, DefaultClientIdentifier and SignOutUrl.
+For an OIDC trust, the specific mandatory parameters are RegisteredIssuerName, AuthorizationEndPointUri, DefaultClientIdentifier and SignOutUrl.

 The ClaimsMappings property is an array of MSFT_SPClaimTypeMapping to use